 That meant they offered us extra money for the same amount of points.

-Basically we were able to get free Christmas gifts for the entire family that year just by redeeming points.
+We could get free Christmas gifts for the entire family that year just by redeeming points.

 Credit Card Points